Santhosh-Umapathi/pharma-library/docs/Assumptions.md

 3. Assuming a minor missed requirement for Layout modal and should be included
 4. Only layout modal to be implemented
 5. Yes

+## Search Bar

+### Questions

+1. Should the search results be visible as the user starts to type in ? or after 3 chars min ?
+2. Should the search requests be debounced to min 500ms ?

+### Assumptions

+1. 3 chars min
+2. yes